pinuke/electron-based-installer/README.md

 ## Usage

-read `INSTRUCTIONS.md` for instructions on how to customize/write installer
+read `REPOSITORY.md` for instructions on how to customize/write installer and for detailed information about each file in the repository

 ## Advanced Usage